Footstep Materials and Footstep Texture Materials are used to add footstep effects to game objects in your scene.

 You can create a new Footstep Texture Material via the context menu in the Project tab: Create > Footstepper > Footstep Texture Material

 Footstep Texture Materials are a reusable asset that will be used by Terrain Footstep Source, Tilemap Footstep Source components and the Footstep Manager to find footstep effects based on textures and sprites.
 You can load the textures used by a terrain using the Load From Terrain field – please note that this will remove any previously added data on the material.

 The Footstep Manager will be used as a fallback in case a Terrain Footstep Source didn’t find something matching for the texture.
 Also, if the Footstepper didn’t find any footstep source, it’ll also fall back to the Footstep Manager to check for a texture or sprite on the game object that was hit by the raycast (via the game object’s Tilemap or Renderer components).

-The Texture Data connects Textures and Sprites to Footstep Materials.
+The Texture Data connects Textures, Sprites and (render) Materials to Footstep Materials.